Moonwalker: Legacy and awardsMoonwalker was released on VHS, and remained #1 on Billboards Video Chart for 22 weeks. Moonwalker also spent 14 weeks at #1 on Billboards Top Video- Cassette sales chart The Video Software Dealer's Association awarded Jackson with an award for Moonwalker in 1989.

 In 1989, Moonwalker was honoured with a certification of 800,000 copies sold by the Recording Industry Association of America (RIAA).
 Moonwalker has been certified 9 x Platinum in the United Kingdom.

 The "Leave Me Alone" video aired as a separate entity and won a Grammy in 1990 for Best Music Video, Short Form, which is the only Grammy Award Jackson received for the album Bad.
 "Leave Me Alone" video also won the Cannes Gold Lion Award for Best Special Effects.

 Home media

-Due to the large budget, the film had a limited theatrical release and was released in the United States on VHS and LaserDisc almost immediately afterwards.
+The film had a limited theatrical release and was released in the United States on VHS and LaserDisc.
 The vignettes featured in the movie also appear in a DVD box set of Michael Jackson music videos titled Michael Jackson's Vision.
 The set only features the song and dance sequences from "Smooth Criminal", the title song, and the ending "Come Together" as opposed to the entire short film.Moonwalker was released on a region-free Blu-ray in the United Kingdom in June 2010 by Warner Bros.
 This Blu-ray version contained a new remastered transfer and a DTS-HD Master Audio soundtrack.
 The release has been censored, with the scenes of Mr. Big hitting Katie and threatening to inject her with heroin cut from the film.
-The Blu-ray was released in its original theatrical 16:9 aspect ratio, different from the previous 4:3 home releases.

-Because of specific music and film licensing, Moonwalker has yet to be officially released on DVD and/or Blu-ray in North America.
-However, imported region-free DVD copies of the film from Europe and Asia have surfaced throughout the web.
+The Blu-ray was released in its original theatrical 16:9 aspect ratio, different from the previous 4:3 home releases.Moonwalker has yet to be officially released on DVD and/or Blu-ray in North America.
+The film is available to buy worldwide exclusively on the Amazon Prime Video streaming service, which is the version from the 2010 Blu-Ray disc release.